Baron has been with us since 2016. He is about twenty years old, and was brought from out west to

 Sponsor Oskar Now:

-Remedy is one of our newest arrivals, coming to us late in 2021.
+Remedy joined the Blue Rider Herd in late 2021.
 He was rescued from an auction by a kind owner, but unfortunately was not a good match for her.
 He is settling well into our herd, and learning a new role as a lesson horse, which he seems to enjoy.
 We hope he will excel in his new life with us and find his place in the herd.
 He already is winning hearts with us!

 Remedy’s body needs support and care as he gains fitness, and his feet will need continued care.